nuria-bosch/nuria-bosch.github.io/_pages/projects.md

 </details>

 <details>
-  <summary class="project-title">Induction of morphophonological alternations in Artifical Language Learning</summary>
+  <summary class="project-title">Induction of morphophonological alternations in Artificial Language Learning</summary>
   <h4>You can add a header</h4>
   <p>You can add text within a collapsed section.</p>
 </details>